Watermans Bay, Western Australia: Facilities

-Watermans Bay is a residential suburb, relying on a shop on West Coast Drive and nearby shops in Marmion, North Beach and Duncraig for basic commercial services, and nearby Karrinyup Shopping Centre for other services.
-The suburb contains no schools, but Marmion Primary School is just beyond its northern boundary.
+Watermans Bay is a residential suburb, relying on North Beach Shopping Centre which includes a gym, a cafe, a Farmer Jacks, a liquor shop and many other stores, situated on West Coast Drive.
+There are also nearby shops in Marmion, North Beach and Duncraig for basic commercial services, and nearby Karrinyup Shopping Centre for other services.
+The suburb contains no schools, but Marmion Primary School is just beyond its northern boundary and North Beach Primary school just beyond its southern border.

 Star Swamp Bushland Reserve is accessible from the eastern edge of the suburb.
 The WA Marine Research Laboratories are located on the beach off Elvire Street, and until recently were the headquarters of the Research Division of the WA Department of Fisheries, which moved to Hillarys in June 2005.
 The site has since become the home of the department's International Operations Branch.

 On the southern boundary, on Elvire Street, is the Mount Flora Regional Museum, built in 1936 as a water tower at the highest point of the suburb to provide scheme water to surrounding areas.
 It was phased out of service in the 1970s, and converted to a museum and lookout in May 1986.
 It now details the region's history, and is home to the North Suburban Historical Society.